 He served with the Battalion in Egypt and on September 16, 1916 became Company commander of D Company and was simultaneously promoted to temporary Captain.
 He reverted to temporary Lieutenant on October 30, 1916 when he relinquished command.

-In April 1917, he was serving with the 1/9th in France and on April 25, 1917 commanded two platoons of D company in an attack on German positions.
+He landed with the 1/9th Battalion in France on March 11, 1917 and on April 25th commanded two platoons of D company in an attack on German positions.
 In May he attended a week’s Gas training course at Divisional Command.
 Later that month he became temporary assistant Quartermaster when Lieutenant Thomas Grimshaw Hyde went on leave to the UK.
 In June he returned to the Divisional gas School but this time as an instructor, shortly after being promoted to full Lieutenant.
 In July 1917 he was again promoted to temporary Captain, relinquishing his command on September 26, 1917.

 Captain Hugh George Shatwell died in January 1959 in Middlesex and was survived by his wife.
 He was 70 years old.